Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 For All Users and All Distributions

 The Pathway Tools User's Guide documents the many ways you can configure the ptools-init.dat file to run Pathway Tools (including as a web server).
-That document is available within the Pathway Tools "Help" menu and for this release (13.0) is stored at:
+That document is available within the Pathway Tools "Help" menu and is stored at (substitute the current version number for VERSION):